 - Squatted 152.5 kg at 62.25 kg bodyweight

-She ranks her performance at the European Championships, alongside her performance at the Worlds and the two Belgian National titles, as her greatest performances – placing 9th of 22 lifters in her category.
+When we first added Sahy to the site she ranked her performance at the European Championships, alongside her performance at the Worlds and the two Belgian National titles, as her greatest performances – placing 9th of 22 lifters in her category.
+Since then she’s added two more national titles and competed at the world championships again.

 She’s also recognised that there are other things she should acknowledge.